The Idea #

 Now comes the part which was actually figuring out how to make the physical videowall.

-Taking apart one of the Chromebooks, while carefully avoiding the batteries, there were only two main parts that we needed for them to function away from their casing, the motherboard and the screen.
+Taking apart one of the Chromebooks, while carefully avoiding the battery, there were only two main parts that we needed for them to function away from the casing: the motherboard and the screen.

 Since our project relied on holding up the deconstructed motherboards, we needed to create a 'backplate' to attach the motherboard and screen to.

 For the first iteration, we just wanted to get a good digital layout of the motherboard.
-A neat trick I used was to scan the motherboard with a ruler, allowing you to scale the image to the correct dimensions.
+A neat trick I used was to scan the motherboard with a ruler, allowing you to scale the image digitally with a reference to the correct dimensions.

-Using Illustrator to trace and create holes where the screws used to go, I used our school’s laser cutter to make an acrylic piece.
+Using Illustrator to trace and create holes where the screws used to go, I laser cut a rough acrylic backplate.

 Unfortunately, I quickly realized that simply using acrylic pieces wouldn't work, as the motherboards are longer than the screen itself.
-This meant that placing multiple backplate sets in a line lead to large gaps between the screens as the motherboards would clash with each other.
+This meant that placing multiple backplate sets in a line led to large gaps between the screens as the motherboards would physically clash with each other.

 I had to rethink my approach.
-Due to the short length of the screens connector, I couldn't place the motherboards in a way that they wouldn't hit eachother.
-So, I decided on trying to create a two-screen module that supported two motherboards partially on top of each other without creating short circuits.
+Due to the short length of the screen's connector, I couldn't place the motherboards in a way that they wouldn't hit each other, and I didn't want the motherboards to be below the screen.
+So, I decided to try and create a two-screen module that supported two motherboards partially on top of each other to solve this length issue.

 Computer Aided Discomfort (CAD) #

-Thus, I decided to learn Autodesk Fusion 360, which while confusing at first, allowed me to create dimensionally accurate prototypes much easier than in Tinkercad or Blender.
+Thus, I decided to learn Autodesk Fusion 360, which, while confusing at first, allowed me to create dimensionally accurate prototypes with much better precision than Tinkercad or Blender.

-After printing it off on a 3D printer, I slotted two motherboards through the pegs...
+After printing off the first 3D printed version, I slotted two motherboards through their respective pegs and...

-Unfortunately, the printer I was using couldn’t print a backplate long enough to support the entirety of the two motherboards, leading the ends to sag heavily.
+Unfortunately, the printer I was using wasn't able to print a backplate long enough to support the entirety of the two motherboards, leading the ends to sag heavily.

-Over the next few weeks, I'd print a new version to fix a problem, realize I had another issue, and have to print a whole new version, only to realize that I'd created a new issue.
+While I fixed this issue pretty quickly by adding separately printed pieces, over the next few weeks I encountered issue after issue.
+I'd print a new version to fix a problem, realize I had another issue, and have to print a whole new version, only to realize that I'd created a brand new problem.

 Later, I changed the add-on pieces to attach via a clip system so I could remove pieces if need be.